Skip to Content Facebook Feature Image

 In fairness, the games have grown over time, which means more women have gotten the chance to become Olympians.
 There were 41 events for women (excluding mixed events) at Milan Cortina, compared with 37 at Turin in 2006 and a mere 12 at Lake Placid in 1980.

 Still, records are records.
 And this U.S. Olympic women’s team, as a total group, set a new standard.
+Sarah Hirshland, the CEO of the U.S. Olympic and Paralympic Committee, pointed to the fact that many of the women's medalists at Milan Cortina came from other sports and starred at the collegiate level.

-The 16 medals for Americans in women's competition at Milan Cortina, and 20 when adding in mixed events, would top the total medals won by all U.S. athletes — men, women and mixed — in every Winter Games from 1924 through 1998.
+The 17 medals for Americans in women's competition at Milan Cortina, and 21 when adding in mixed events, would top the total medals won by all U.S. athletes — men, women and mixed — in every Winter Games from 1924 through 1998.

-Freestyle skiing has delivered four of the 16 women's medals for Americans in these Games; Jaelin Kauf got two of those, both silvers in moguls.
+Freestyle skiing has delivered four of the 17 women's medals for Americans in these Games; Jaelin Kauf got two of those, both silvers in moguls.

-“There’s an incredibly strong women’s team and moguls program in the US, (which is) exactly why it’s so good,” Kauf said.
+“There’s an incredibly strong women’s team and moguls program in the U.S., (which is) exactly why it’s so good,” Kauf said.
 “We have become extremely dominant in the last handful of years, continuing to be the best women’s team in the world for four or five years now.”

 Clearly, success breeds success.
 Just ask Cory Thiesse.